hruoho/dkr-grav/README.md

-# Usage
+# What?

-## Basics
-This image builds on top of phusion/baseimage.
-It uses supervisord to run nginx & php-fpm.
+A docker image to set up basic nginx & php services for [Grav](https://getgrav.org).
+Builds on top of phusion/baseimage and uses supervisord to run nginx & php-fpm.

-Use this image as a base for developing a Grav-based website.
-Each container has a fresh Grav-install so you can develop your sites containerwise.
+## Usage
 ### Build

     docker build -t gravcms .